Fabio-Calo/DataMatcher/README.md

 + feel free to leave some feedback and critics
 + this code uses the library:
 org.apache.airavata for the levenshtein distance
++ this library uses reflection.
+I will create an alternative without using reflection.
+It will not be a library.